-Signed by Benjamin Muscat (Chairman) and Joseph Pace (Executive Director) on 28 March 2024.
+Signed on behalf of the Company's Board of Directors by Charles Scerri (Chairman) and Manuel Piscopo (Executive Director) on 28 April 2025.

 REMUNERATION REPORT

 Remuneration Policy

 In compliance with Capital Markets Rule 12.26A of the Capital Markets Rules (CMR), the Board of Directors of the Company has established a remuneration policy (the "Policy") that will be submitted for the approval of the shareholders during the forthcoming annual general meeting (AGM).